-In order for the slat tracking to set the slats correctly, their width and distance from one another must be known.
+In order for slat tracking to set the slats correctly, their width and spacing from one another must be known.

-5.13.6.Slat position with horizontal slats
+5.13.6.Slat position for horizontal slats

-With Elsner actuators, which, for blinds drives with 2 stop positions, make it possible for movement to a sunshade position to be specified via a position input in per cent, the upper stop position (i. e. sunshade fully opened) is controlled or reported via the value "0%".
+For blind drives with 2 limit switches, the upper end position (i.e. sunshade fully open) is controlled via the value 0% or reported as status.